WBN are sad to report the death of warrior Scott Westgarth following his clash with Dec Spelman at Doncaster Dome over the weekend.

 — Curtis Woodhouse (@curtiswoodhous8) February 24, 2018

-“My fight with John Wayne Hibbert is irrelevant and means nothing compared to life.
+“My fight with John Wayne Hibbert is irrelevant.
+It means nothing compared to life.
 Fingers crossed Scott is ok,” said Woodhouse.

-Both men have since updated on their feelings as Westgath’s family begin to deal with their devastating loss.
+Both men have since updated their feelings as Westgath’s family begins to deal with their devastating loss.

 God bless @scottwestgarth 2 promote a Boxing show and a young man doing a job he loves losing his life I have no words RIP lad thoughts go out 2 yr family and yr team it’s been the hardest few days I’ve had to endure no idea what 2 do moving forward ????????

 — Curtis Woodhouse (@curtiswoodhous8) February 26, 2018

 WBN would like to offer our condolences to the family of Scott Westgarth.
 He died doing and winning at what he loved.